uf2020/ccxt/Manual.md

 $luno->public_get_ticker (array ('pair' => 'XBTIDR')); // PHP
 ```

-For a full list of accepted method parameters for each market, please consult [API docs](#exchange-markets).
+For a full list of accepted method parameters for each exchange, please consult [API docs](#exchanges).

 ### API Method Naming Conventions

-A market method name is a concatenated string consisting of type (public or private), HTTP method (GET, POST, PUT, DELETE) and endpoint URL path like in the following examples:
+An exchange method name is a concatenated string consisting of type (public or private), HTTP method (GET, POST, PUT, DELETE) and endpoint URL path like in the following examples:

 | Method Name                  | Base API URL                   | Endpoint URL                   |
 |------------------------------|--------------------------------|--------------------------------|